dboddie-canonical-work/disgorged-docs/ros-2-deployment-with-snaps.rst

    $ git clone https://github.com/snapcraft-docs/ros2-talker-listener-core20

-.. _metadata-1:

 Metadata
 ~~~~~~~~

-The *snapcraft.yaml* file starts with a small amount of human-readable metadata, which usually can be lifted from the GitHub description or project README.md.
+The *snapcraft.yaml* file starts with a small amount of human-readable metadata, which usually can be adapted from the GitHub description or project ``README.md`` file.
 This data is used in the presentation of your app in the Snap Store (see e.g. `the PlotJuggler front page <https://snapcraft.io/plotjuggler>`__).

 .. code:: yaml